-True to its form, Boston Center for the Arts (BCA) celebrates and supports the process of creation and documentation of that process during this shifted time.
-For the 2020-2021 Season, BCA’s signature program, Dance Documentation Initiative (DDI) will become Dance Documentation in Isolation (DDI), a collection of videos of movement-based works in progress.
+True to its form, Boston Center for the Arts (BCA) celebrated and supported the process of creation and documentation of that process during this shifted time.
+For the 2020-2021 Season, BCA’s signature program, Dance Documentation Initiative (DDI) became Dance Documentation in Isolation (DDI), a collection of videos of movement-based works in progress.

-Videos will be organized in groups based on their length, under 10 minutes, under 3 minutes, floating snippets of interesting movement.
-Applicants will have the opportunity to self-select the stage of their work – in progress, polished, reworked.
+Videos were organized in groups based on their length, under 10 minutes, under 3 minutes, floating snippets of interesting movement.
+Applicants had the opportunity to self-select the stage of their work – in progress, polished, reworked.

-Selected videos will be woven into a curated collection of works that will be shared via BCA platforms.
-Dancemakers will be awarded a stipend for sharing their work, invited to speak about their process on a panel after the airing of videos, and offered professional development resources for the growth of submitted work.
+Selected videos were woven into a curated collection of works shared via BCA platforms.
+Dancemakers were awarded a stipend for sharing their work, invited to speak about their process on a panel after the airing of videos, and offered professional development resources for the growth of submitted work.

-- Lead artist must be a resident of Massachusetts.
+- Lead artist had to be a resident of Massachusetts.

-- Submitted footage must be a documentation of new or revisited work, not a dance made for camera or dance film.
+- Submitted footage had to be a documentation of new or revisited work, not a dance made for camera or dance film.
 This program is a celebration of capturing work created despite the obstacles of the past year.

 Financial/Value in process

-Selected artists/videos will receive a financial stipend to share their work and participate in the DDI program ranging from $100-$200.
+Selected artists/videos received a financial stipend to share their work and participate in the DDI program ranging from $100-$200.

-Artists will be invited to sign up for feedback sessions with each DDI Team Member within their focused areas: Ernie Galan for technical and production notes, Andrea Blesso for presentation and description notes, Marissa for creative and choreographic notes and to discuss and clarify their artistry in this moment.
-Notes from these conversations will be used in building the post-presentation talk.
+Artists were invited to sign up for feedback sessions with each DDI Team Member within their focused areas: Ernie Galan for technical and production notes, Andrea Blesso for presentation and description notes, Marissa for creative and choreographic notes and to discuss and clarify their artistry in this moment.
+Notes from these conversations were to be used in building the post-presentation talk.

-Videos will be premiered as an evening-length presentation of the collection.
-Each will be linked together by either intro slides or short video introductions from the artist.
+Videos premiered as an evening-length presentation of the collection.
+Each video was linked together by either intro slides or short video introductions from the artist.

-The premiere will be followed by an artist talk via zoom.
-Participating artists will be paid an additional stipend to speak on the panel about their work.
-Topics of discussion will be developed from their individual meetings with the DDI team.
+The premiere was followed by an artist talk via zoom.
+Participating artists were be paid an additional stipend to speak on the panel about their work.
+Topics of discussion developed from their individual meetings with the DDI team.